Delors/Course_W3M20014/4-finite_fields-exercise.rst

 3. In :math:`GF(2^8)`

-  Let's assume that 7 and 3 are representative of the bit patterns of the coefficients of the polynomial.
+  Let's assume that 7 and 3 are representatives of the bit patterns of the coefficients of the polynomial.

   - Calculate: :math:`7d - 3d`
   - Calculate: :math:`7d + 3d`